-Background
+2 Background

 Preferences and profiles.
-We assume that each agent's preferences are specified by a (possibly incomplete) total order (TO) (that is, by an asymmetric, irreflexive and transitive order) over a set of candidates (denoted by $\Omega$ ).
-Given two candidates, say $A, B \in \Omega$ , an agent specifies exactly one of the following: A < B, A > B, or A?B, where A?B means that the relation between A and B has not yet been revealed.
+We assume that each agent's preferences are specified by a total order (TO) (that is, by an asymmetric, irreflexive and transitive order) over a set of candidates (denoted by Ω).
+However, an agent may choose to only partially reveal his total order.
+More precisely, given two candidates, say $A, B \in \Omega$, an agent specifies exactly one of the following: A < B, A > B, or A?B, where A?B means that the relation between A and B has not yet been revealed.
 We assume that an agent's preferences are transitively closed.
 That is, if they declare A > B, and B > C then they also have A > C. A weighted profile is a sequence of total orders describing the preferences for n agents, each of which has a given weight.
 A weighted profile is incomplete if one or more of the preference relations is incomplete.
 For simplicity, we assume that the sum of the weights of agents is odd.
 An (incomplete) unweighted profile is one in which each agent has weight 1.
-From any weighted profile P, we can build the corresponding unweighted profile P' by replacing every ordering expressed by an agent with weight $k_i$ by $k_i$ agents with weight 1 expressing the identical ordering.
+Given an weighted profile P, its corresponding unweighted profile U(P) is the weighted profile obtained from P by replacing every ordering expressed by an agent with weight k_i by k_i agents with weight 1 expressing the identical ordering.

 Majority graphs.
-Given an (incomplete) weighted profile P, the majority graph M(P) induced by P is the directed graph whose set of vertices is $\Omega$ and where an edge from A to B (denoted by $A>m B$ ) denotes a strict weighted majority of voters who prefer A to B. A majority graph is said to be complete if, for any two vertices, there is a directed edge between them.
+Given an (incomplete) weighted profile P, the majority graph M(P) induced by P is the directed graph whose set of vertices is Ω and where an edge from A to B (denoted by $A >m B$) denotes a strict weighted majority of voters who prefer A to B. A majority graph is said to be complete if, for any two vertices, there is a directed edge between them.
 Notice that, if P is incomplete, M(P) may be incomplete as well.
 Moreover, if M(P) is incomplete, the set of all complete majority graphs extending M(P) corresponds to a (possibly proper) superset of the set of complete majority graphs induced by all possible completions of P. This is due to correlations between votes which might prevent a given graph from being implementable.

-Example 1 Consider the incomplete weighted profile P composed by three agents $a_1$ , $a_2$ and $a_3$ with weights resp.
-1, 2 and 2 where $a_1$ states A > B > C, $a_2$ states B > A, A?C, B?C and $a_3$ states A > B, A?C, C > B. The majority graph induced by P, called M(P), is the graph with three nodes A, B and C and only one edge $A >m B$ .
+Example 1.
+Consider the incomplete weighted profile P composed by three agents a_1 , a_2 and a_3 with weights resp.
+1, 2 and 2 where a_1 states A > B > C, a_2 states B > A, A?C, B?C and a_3 states A > B, A?C, C > B. The majority graph induced by P, called M(P), is the graph with three nodes A, B and C and only one edge $A >m B$.